ChandanD1/CSS3/README.md

 I have Done With CSS-3 here is my some codes which i have practice (basic styling attributes)and project using CSS-3 .
-Used only Internal CSS and may be Inline , Not External CSS
+Used only Internal CSS and Somewhere Inline CSS.
+Not used External CSS anywhere.